 Mention Las Vegas, Nevada, and looking for used records is probably not the first thing that comes to mind.
 Don't let this city's neon image deceive you--chances are you'll have better luck in the bins than at the tables.
-However, since we first visited about 10 years ago, the number of stores has dwindled down to the three listed below.
+However, since we first visited in 1998, the number of stores has dwindled to the ones listed below.

 Tip: If you're staying in the city, you generally don't need a car.
 On-street parking in and near the Strip (as Las Vegas Blvd. is commonly known) is non-existent and there is a good network of public buses (the CAT system) and now a monorail that parallels the Strip.
 However, one city block in Las Vegas is equal to five blocks in any other town.
 If you're going record hunting, rent a car for a day or two and just go from store to store.
 Most of them have off-street parking and the time you save can be better used elsewhere.
 Like at the Brew Pub in the Monte Carlo.